The Golden Era: History

 Harr Wagner bought the weekly in 1882.
 In January 1886, Wagner changed to monthly publication, and hired Joaquin Miller as editor.
 Wagner married poet Madge Morris who was already a contributor, and her contributions became more numerous.
+From 1885 to 1895, Madge served as editor, or assistant editor.
 In 1887, Wagner moved the periodical to San Diego, California—city officials enticed him with a $5,000 subsidy.

 The office for The Golden Era was located initially in the Golden Era Building on 742 Montgomery Street from 1852 until 1854; and later on Clay Street.